Kanangnut/top-th-youtubers-2024/README.md

 - We discovered that:

-- WorkpointOfficial, ช่อง one31 and Ch3Thailand are the channnels with the most subscribers in the TH.
+1. WorkpointOfficial, ช่อง one31 and Ch3Thailand are the channnels with the most subscribers in the TH.
-- Thairath Online, ช่อง one31 and เรื่องเล่าเช้านี้ are the channels with the most videos uploaded.
+2. Thairath Online, ช่อง one31 and เรื่องเล่าเช้านี้ are the channels with the most videos uploaded.
-- WorkpointOfficial, ช่อง one31 and GMM GRAMMY OFFICIAL are the channels with the most views
+3. WorkpointOfficial, ช่อง one31 and GMM GRAMMY OFFICIAL are the channels with the most views.
-- Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music
+4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music.

 ## Recommendations